shivyyy001/Trie-Your_Own_Dictionary/README.md

 #### About Trie.h file and its working :
 Trie.h file contains all the Functions of Trie data structure that are implemented .
-These functions include Adding a word with its meaning , Searching a word , Deleting a word , Printing the meaning of a word , Auto-Completing a prefix word with different choices of words present in Trie , Printing all word with their meaning that are currently present in Trie.
+These functions include Inserting a word with its meaning , Searching a word , Deleting a word , Printing the meaning of a word , Auto-Completing a prefix word with different choices of words present in Trie , Printing all words with their meaning that are currently present in Trie.

 ##### Details/Specifications of Trie.h file :